Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-secrets/README.md

 Key Vault configuration is a non-supported scenario.

 ### Case-sensitive key mode

+The new case-sensitive mode allows you to use case-sensitive Key Vault names.
+Note that the Key Vault secret key still needs to honor the naming limitation as described [Vault-name and Object-name].

-To enable case-sensitive mode, you can set the following property in the `appliation.properties`:
+To enable case-sensitive mode, you can set the following property in the `application.properties`:
 ```
 azure.keyvault.case-sensitive-keys=true
 ```

-If your Spring property is using a name that does not honor the Key Vault secret key limitation use placeholders in properties.
+If your Spring property is using a name that does not honor the Key Vault secret key limitation, use placeholders in properties.
 An example of using a placeholder:
 ```
 my.not.compliant.property=${myCompliantKeyVaultSecret}
 ```